Analysis | Alex Smith has been a miracle for Washington. He could be the team’s future, too.

 Winning for this team is still as close as an impulsive rookie mistake by Chase Young, and as far as the 59 yards away that Detroit kicker Matt Prater’s game-winning field goal had to travel in Ford Field’s dull indoor light.
-The Lions’ 30-27 last-second victory doesn’t tell the amazing story of the 36-year-old quarterback who brought Washington back to what should have been overtime after trailing 24-3 in the second half.
+The Lions’ last-second 30-27 victory doesn’t tell the amazing story of the 36-year-old quarterback who brought Washington back to what should have been overtime after trailing 24-3 in the second half.

 This season was never supposed to be about him.
 The fact he made it to this past summer’s training camp brought a necessary lift to a dreary year, but aside from the smiles and the pats on the back, all those drills he ran in practice weren’t really about starting in the team’s ninth game.
 Now it’s hard to imagine Washington figuring out how to win without him.

-“There’s a certain confidence,” Washington Coach Ron Rivera said Sunday as he talked about Smith, who finished the game with 390 yards on 38 of 55 passing, in a postgame video news conference.
+“There’s a certain confidence,” Washington Coach Ron Rivera said Sunday as he talked about Smith, who finished the game with 390 yards on 38-for-55 passing, in a postgame video news conference.

 Who knows where this season goes in its last seven weeks.
 The run of supposedly winnable midseason games is dwindling with too many bitter losses like Sunday’s, making the dreadful NFC East seemingly less and less winnable, with a record now of 2-7.
 But finding Smith as a potential quarterback of the future in an autumn that should have been a referendum on Dwayne Haskins is a development no one could have anticipated.

 Around this team, the talk all year has been about the young receivers and tight ends and running backs who, aside from Terry McLaurin, are unknowns.
-In two weeks, however, Smith has made managed to make them look good enough that it’s plausible to imagine them as a core group heading into next year.
+In two weeks, however, Smith has managed to make them look good enough that it’s plausible to imagine them as a core group heading into next year.

 Cam Sims, Isaiah Wright, J.D.
-McKissic, Steven Sims — Washington Coach Ron Rivera kept repeating their names on Sunday as he talked about a sunny tomorrow he believes is coming soon, despite the darkness of the current record.
+McKissic, Steven Sims Jr. — Rivera kept repeating their names Sunday as he talked about a sunny tomorrow he believes is coming soon, despite the darkness of the current record.
 Each, he says, is getting better and better because Smith is leading them there, pulling them through the slogs of the team’s poor early starts to fantastic second halves.

-By the end on Sunday, McKissic — a receiver turned running back — had seven catches, the undrafted Wright had six and the quarterback turned tight end Logan Thomas had four, the same as the once-forgotten Sims.
+By the end Sunday, McKissic — a receiver turned running back — had seven catches, the undrafted Wright had six and quarterback-turned-tight end Logan Thomas had four, the same as the once-forgotten Sims.

 “The way he distributes the ball, keeps them involved,” Rivera said.
 “When you’re distributing the ball every player out there realizes you have to be on your game because he may throw you the ball.
 You can be the third or fourth option.”